Social Bonding: Strengthening Relationships For Improved Mental and Cognitive Well-Being

 The quality of our bonds greatly influences relationship maintenance.

-Strong bonds encourage positive behaviours such as empathy, trust, and open communication within relationships, fostering and longevity.
+Strong bonds encourage positive behaviours such as empathy, trust, and open communication within relationships, fostering stability and longevity.

 On the other hand, weak or superficial bonds may lead to misunderstandings, conflicts, and eventually breakups.